 Customers sold a bit more metal than average last week, as a few investors took profits based on the nice gains in precious metals prices over the past 6 weeks.

-Premiums for pre-1965 90% silver coins fell once again, by about another 10 cents.
+Premiums for junk silver prices fell once again, by about another 10 cents.
 This form of silver continues to be priced especially attractively and is a popular form of physical silver for investment.
 Premiums held steady on most other products.

 We Buy Back Too!